LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

 ## Appendix A - Glossary

 * *Carbon dioxide* - What the fuck is this?]
-* *LINDA* - Created by Aranclanos, Beautiful in spanish.
+* *LINDA* - Created by Aranclanos, Beautiful in Spanish
 * *Naps* - A healthy pastime
 * *Diffs* - A difference between gasmixes.
-We want to get rid of these over time, and clump them up with their sources
+We want to get rid of these over time, and clump them up with their sources so we don't need to process too many turfs

 ## Appendix B - How to test environmental atmos
 If you really want to get a feeling for how flow works you'll need to load up the game and make some diffs.
 What follows is a short description of how to set up testing.

-To start with, you should enable the TESTING define in compile_options.dm, this toggles VISUALIZE_ACTIVE_TURFS and TRACK_MAX_SHARE.
+To start with, you should enable the `TESTING` define in compile_options.dm, this toggles `VISUALIZE_ACTIVE_TURFS` and `TRACK_MAX_SHARE`.
 These two debug methods are very helpful for understanding flow, but they aren't cheap, so we make them a compile time option.
 Active turfs will show up as green, don't worry about the second define, it's coming right up.

 Past that you'll want to turn on excited group highlighting, to do this open the atmos control panel in the debug tab and toggle both personal view and display all.
-Display all makes turfs display their group and personal view shows/hides the groups from you, it's faster to toggle this, and this way you don't piss off the other debugger on live.
+Display all makes turfs display their group and personal view shows/hides the groups from you, it's faster to toggle this, and this way you don't piss off the other debuggers on live.

 ![](https://raw.githubusercontent.com/LemonInTheDark/documentation-assets/atmos-pics/atmos/AtmosControlPanel.png)

 To go into more detail about the control panel, it is split into two parts.
 At the top there's a readout of some relevant stats, the amount of active turfs, how many times the subsystem has fired, etc. You can get the same information from the SSAir MC entry, but it's a bit harder to read.
-I'll get into that in a bit.
-There's a button that turns the subsystem on/off in the top left, it's handy for debugging and seeing how things work step by step, use it if you need to slow things down.
+I detail this in the section on performance in environmental atmos.
+There's a button that turns the subsystem on/off in the top left, it's handy for debugging and seeing how things work step by step.
+Use it if you need to slow things down.

 The rest of the panel is where things get more interesting, it's a readout of excited groups, sorted by area name.
-Most of it ought to be obvious, this is where TRACK_MAX_SHARE comes into effect.
+Most of it ought to be obvious, this is where `TRACK_MAX_SHARE` comes into effect.
 If it's defined, excited groups will have an extra entry which displays the largest molar diff in the group.
 This is useful for diagnosing group breakdown issues, and getting a feel for when a group will next breakdown.
 You can also toggle the visibility of each individual group here, and teleport to the group by clicking on the area name.

 ### What to look for